 ACKNOWLEDGEMENT

-I am deeply grateful to my advisor for their constant support, guidance, and encouragement throughout my research work.
+I am deeply grateful to my advisors for their constant support, guidance, and encouragement throughout my research work.
 Their advice and feedback helped me stay on the right path and complete this study successfully.
-I would also like to thank all the faculty members of the Department of Agronomy for their valuable suggestions and kind cooperation.
+I would also like to thank all the members of the Department of Agronomy for their valuable suggestions and kind cooperation.
 Their support created a positive environment that made this research possible.
 I truly appreciate everyone's help and encouragement during this journey.

 Table.1 Effect of Nano Urea and Micronutrient on Growth attributes of Maize.